top of page

 Headache

 The WHO also states that tension-type headaches are the most common type of headache.
 The cause of these headaches is most commonly trigger points in the muscles of the neck, upper back, shoulders and jaw.
 Referral pain from this muscle tension can directly cause the feeling of a headache.
-Continued stress on these muscles due to pain can also lead to an increase in nerve activity, causing the muscles to be kept in a state of hyperactivity, which further exacerbates the problem.
+Continued stress on these muscles due to pain can also lead to an increase in nerve activity, causing the muscles to be kept in a state of hyperactivity and hypersensitivity, which further exacerbates the problem.
 Many people experience episodic tension-type headaches, but some people can experience symptoms of chronic tension headaches.

 Sufferers of tension-type headaches usually report pain that is present on both sides, dull and constant.
 There is usually neck and/or shoulder pain present at the same time.
-Chronic tension-type headaches usually begin in early adulthood, but many people may experience these headaches earlier or later in life depending on the presence of aggravating factors which include: stress, fatigue, cold, hypoglycemia (low blood sugar), poor posture and physical trauma/ injury.
+Chronic tension-type headaches usually begin in early adulthood, but many people may experience these headaches earlier or later in life depending on the presence of aggravating factors which include: stress, fatigue, cold, hypoglycemia (low blood sugar), postural strain and physical trauma/ injury.

 Massage therapy treatment can help relieve the symptoms of headaches by reducing trigger point referral in muscles and by decreasing sympathetic nervous system firing.
 Often, a series of treatments is required to achieve long-term relief.